Ant0wan/Fillit/README.md

 # Fillit [![42](https://i.imgur.com/9NXfcit.jpg)](i.imgur.com/9NXfcit.jpg)

-Algorithm which fits some Tetriminos together into tha smallest possible square.
+Algorithm which fits some Tetriminos together - without rotation - into the smallest possible square.

 It is written in C and according the 42's Norme coding standard.